nicolaruffato/explorative-telegram-scraper/README.md

-# Telegram Channel Scraper 📱
+# Explorative Telegram Channel Scraper 📱

 A powerful Python script that allows you to scrape messages and media from Telegram channels using the Telethon library.
 Features include real-time continuous scraping, media downloading, and data export capabilities.